pirovc/ganon/README.md

 ## Choosing and explaining parameters

-The most important parameters and expected effects and trade-offs are:
+The most important parameters and trade-offs are:

-- `ganon build --window-size --kmer-size`: window should always be same or larger than kmer.
-The higher the difference between them, the smaller the database size will be, with some loss of sensitivity/precision when using the database for classification.
+- `ganon build` `--window-size --kmer-size`: the *window* value should always be same or larger than *kmer* value.
+The larger the difference between them, the smaller the database size will be.
+However, some loss of sensitivity/precision is expected when using the database for classification.
+Larger kmer values (e.g. `31`) will improve classification, specially read binning, at a cost of larger database sizes.
-- `ganon classify --rel-cutoff`: will define the percentage of matches between read and database. higher values will improve precision with a loss of sensitivity with a decrease in unique matches but an increase in overall matches.
+- `ganon classify` `--rel-cutoff`: will define the matches between reads and database.
+Higher `--rel-cutoff` values will improve precision with some loss of sensitivity with a decrease in unique matches but an increase in overall matches.
+For taxonomic profiling, a higher value between `0.4` and `0.8` may provide better results.
+For using the read classification/binning output, lower values between `0.2` and `0.4` are recommended.
-- `ganon classify --rel-filter`: filter matches after cutoff is applied.
+- `ganon classify` `--rel-filter`: filter matches after cutoff is applied.
 Usually set between `0` and `0.2`.
-Will allow further good scoring matches to be considered.
+With higher filter values, further good scoring matches will be reported.
-- `ganon report --report-type`: ...
+- `ganon report` `--report-type`: reports either taxonomic, sequence or matches abundances.
+Use `corr` or `abundance` for taxonomic profiling, `reads` or `dist` for sequence profiling and `matches` to report a summary of all matches.
-- `ganon report --min-count`: ...
+- `ganon report` `--min-count`: cutoff to discard underrepresented taxa. will remove the common long tail of false positives when performing classification.
+Values between `0.0001` (0.01%) and `0.001` (0.1%) are good safe points.
+The higher the value, the more precise the outcome, with a sensitivity loss.
+Alternatively `--top-percentile` can be used to keep a relative amount of taxa instead a hard cutoff.

-ganon default parameters are optimized for **taxonomic profiling**.
-If you want to use ganon as a read binning/classified, you may want to set `ganon classify --rel-cutoff` to a lower value (e.g. `0.2`), activate the `--output-lca/--output-all` and when reporting use `ganon report --report-type` to `reads`.
+The numeric values above are averages from several experiments with different sample types and database contents.
+They may not work as expected for your data.
+If you are not sure which values to use or see something unexpected, please open an [issue](https://github.com/pirovc/ganon/issues).

 Below, a more in-depth explanation of important parameters: